-Our student, Kanchana, shares her insights about what is it like to study MEM at Duke in a detailed QnA.
-She also talks about why she did not choose UIUC MSTM program over Duke in the end.
+And, for those who prefer to read – our older alumnus, Kanchana, shares what is it like to study MEM at Duke in a detailed QnA.
+She also talks about why she chose Duke over UIUC MSTM program.
 So, all those who are considering applying to Duke MEM and wondering what to expect, here we go.

 What kind of technical courses are MEM students allowed to take?